Howard Jarvis Taxpayers Association: Mission

 The Howard Jarvis Taxpayers Association is known for its strong support of Proposition 13, which was approved by California voters in June 1978.
 Proposition 13 significantly limited real property tax increases for California homeowners and businesses.

 The association opposes taxes on California persons and businesses.
 Its motto, "Dedicated to protecting Proposition 13 and promoting taxpayers' rights", expresses its primary mission of defending Proposition 13.
 It mobilizes its members to support or oppose legislation, including ballot initiatives.
 It also endorses candidates in California elections and, through its separate campaign committees, is a source of campaign funds for the elections of candidates and ballot measures in California.

 California Commentary

-Starting in 2003, the association began distributing a weekly opinion piece known as California Commentary.
+Starting from 2003, the association began distributing a weekly opinion piece known as California Commentary.

 Joel Fox Presidency

-Joel Fox, who had been a senior aide to Howard Jarvis, was the first president of the association, and served until the end of 1998.
+Joel Fox, who had been a senior aide to Howard Jarvis, was the first president of the association and served until the end of 1998.
 Joel Fox led the association into what observers have described as one of the most politically powerful organizations in California.